Child and Dependent Care Expenses Tax Credit in 2017

 How to Claim the Child and Dependent Care Tax Credit

-Efile.com makes it easy for you to claim the Child and Dependent Care Credit on your tax return.
+eFile.com makes it easy for you to claim the Child and Dependent Care Credit on your tax return.
 We will pick out this form for you and help you fill it in.
 Your completed return will then include the Form 2441 - eFileIT.

 When you provide the information for the credit, you must include the Social Security Number (SSN) of each qualifying person in order to claim the credit, as well as the name, address, and taxpayer identification number (if applicable) of your child or dependent care provider.